Flamenco/stackeditpro/Features.md

 You can now login to StackEditPro CloudServices, even if you have not linked a workspace.

 ## Email Documents
 You can now email document content and links.
+You must have a verified account email address to access this feature.

 ## Extract Selection To New Document
 You can now select any text in one document and create a new sibling document from it.